MicrosoftDocs/SupportArticles-docs/support/mem/intune/scep-pkcs-certificate-comparison.md

 When a user tries to access protected company resources, the process generally involves authentication to determine user identity, and then authorization to confirm the user has access to a protected resource, and what the user can do with that data.

 Typically, users authenticate  with a user name and password, via an app with a Wi-Fi or VPN connection.
-To make the authentication process more seamless for your users, you can use certificates.
+To make this process more seamless for your users, you can [use certificates for authentication](/mem/intune/protect/certificates-configure).
 Certificates offer more secure authentication and don't require your users to enter their credentials.
 > [!NOTE]
 > The certificate that the user uses to prove authenticity must come from a trusted certification authority (CA), such as a trusted third-party CA or an on-premises Microsoft CA.